Jenn-y/object-detection-quest-mr/README.md

 **Web application** for the mixed reality experience is built with **ThreeJS**.
 To run it:
 1. Install Five Server extension to Visual Studio Code
-2. Start the server (config file is present in the root folder)
+3. Start the server (config file is present in the root folder)
+4. Make sure that the headset and the server are on the same network

 With everything running, you can open the website url in Meta Quest 3 browser and enjoy object detection in mixed mixed-reality environment.